spyder-ide/spyder/doc/installation.rst

 #.
 Install Spyder `requirements`_

    The recommended and easiest way to do this is with ``conda``:
-    ``
-        conda install spyder
+    ``conda install spyder``
+    then
-        conda remove spyder
+    ``conda remove spyder``
-    ``

    This installs all of Spyder's dependencies into the environment along with the stable/packaged version of Spyder itself, and then removes the latter.

 #.
 Install `Git <http://git-scm.com/downloads>`_, a powerful
    source control management tool.